-The liberal studies degree provides future teacher candidates planning to be elementary school teachers with the breadth of content knowledge needed to teach in a K-8 school setting, and to pass the California Subject Examination for Teachers: Multiple Subject (CSET).
-The CSET is required for admission into the Teacher Education Program, where the Multiple-Subject Credential (required for employment in K-8 public schools) is earned.
-Undergraduate students are advised to plan for successful passage of CSET prior to applying to credential programs.
+The liberal studies degree provides future teacher candidates planning to be elementary school teachers with possible opportunities to teach up to a basic ninth-grade level subject(s), and to pass the California Subject Examination for Teachers: Multiple Subject (CSET).
+State changes require a Supplementary/Subject Matter Authorization if the student desires to teach up to a ninth-grade level.
+Please consult the Department of Teacher Education for complete information.

+The CBEST and CSET are two exams required for admission into the Teacher Education Program, where the Multiple-Subject Credential (required for employment in K-8 schools) is earned.
+Undergraduate students are advised to plan for successful passage of CBEST during their sophomore/junior year as well as CSET during their senior year (after most core courses are taken) prior to applying to credential program.
+Those who pass these tests by graduation, have the potential to be hired on paid contracts with a school district, while completing their fifth-year Multiple Subject Credential.
+This qualifies the student to apply for an Intern Credential.

 During the first two years of college, it is suggested that undergraduate liberal studies majors complete university general education requirements and prerequisites to upper-division course work.
-They may want to explore the teaching field by taking EDUC 300 Introduction to Teaching as a Profession as a sophomore, junior, or senior, along with EDUC 405 Diversity in the Classroom.
-They also will be involved in teacher-oriented service learning field experience hours through a variety of their course work in liberal studies.
+They may want to explore the teaching field by taking EDUC 300 Introduction to Teaching as a Profession as sophomores, juniors, or seniors, along with EDUC 405 Diversity in the Classroom.
+They also will be involved in teacher-oriented service learning field experience hours through several courses in liberal studies.